 Some tips though if you want to wild camp with your camper on the NC500:

 - only camp where it is safe to do so

 - don’t camp in passing places on single track road

 - leave the place as you found it – no dumping litter or toilet waste

-seems obvious but it’s good to point it out – lots of places in Scotland have taken to putting up ‘no overnight’ signs in car parks and it would be a shame for the NC500 areas to feel the need to curb wild camping up there.
+These may seem obvious but it’s good to point it out, especially now with lots of novice campers taking to the road – lots of places in Scotland have taken to putting up ‘no overnight’ signs in car parks and it would be a shame for the NC500 areas to feel the need to curb wild camping up there.

 A wild camping spot at Kyle of Tongue